tasmota/docs/docs/LoRa-and-LoRaWan-Bridge.md

 * `LoRaWanBridge 1`: enable LoRaWan bridge.
 * `LoRaWanBridge 0`: disable LoRaWan bridge.
 * `LoRaOption3 1`: enable LoRaWan decoding of received data from Dragino LDS01 and MerryIoT DW10.
+* `SetOption100 1`: remove LwReceived form JSON message.
+* `SetOption118 1`: move LwReceived from JSON message and into the subtopic replacing "SENSOR" default.
+* `SetOption119 1`: remove the device addr from json payload, can be used with LoRaWanName where the addr is already known from the topic.
+* `SetOption144 1`: include time in `LwReceived` messages like other sensors.
 * `LoRaWanAppKey<x> <32_character_app_key>`: set known appkey of LoRaWan device or node to be joined.
 * `LoRaWanName<x> <string>`: set friendly name for device or node.